-Comprised of Kensal Green, Highgate, West Norwood, Abney Park, Nunhead, Brompton and Tower Hamlets cemeteries, the Magnificent Seven were created in 1832 as part of an effort to move burials out of the City of London in response to twin pressure of health concerns about overcrowded church yard cemeteries as well as desires for buildable land in the rapidly expanding city.
+Comprised of Kensal Green, Highgate, West Norwood, Abney Park, Nunhead, Brompton, and Tower Hamlets cemeteries, the Magnificent Seven were created in 1832 as part of an effort to move burials out of the City of London in response to twin pressure of health concerns about overcrowded churchyard cemeteries as well as desires for buildable land in the rapidly expanding city.

 The cemetery was originally closed to burials in 1952, but is now once again interring the city’s dead.
 Potter, who died in 1943, had her ashes scattered in Sawrey, England.
 Unlike many cemeteries, Brompton is treated as a community garden, and you’ll see people cutting through on walks, walking dogs, and even biking or roller skating.